JamFox/quartz.jamfox.dev/content/Dr K's Guide - Anxiety.md

 - Meditation
 - Exploring, observing and being aware of where and how the anxiety comes from
 - Surrendering to the outcomes that the anxiety is trying to prevent, kind of "so be it, bring it on" mindset
-- Focus on action not the outcome as explained in [[Dr K's Guide - Meditation]].
+- Focus on action not the outcome as explained in [[Dr K's Guide - Meditation]]

 ## Clinical Anxiety Disorder